-Poets&Quants monitored one required class on presentation skills and found the students here so well prepared and polished that they easily rivaled, if not bested, the poise and presence of MBAs who are years older.
+Poets&Quants monitored one required class on presentation skills and found the students were so well prepared and polished that they easily rivaled, if not bested, the poise and presence of MBAs who are years older.
 The faculty member teaching the class, moreover, was among the most engaged and student-connected professors we have ever witnessed in a classroom.

 MORE THAN HALF OF OLIN STUDENTS PARTAKE IN A ‘SIGNATURE EXPERIENCE’

-For Parker, his most memorable experience was being on the traveling case study competition team.
+For Parker, his most memorable experience was being on the traveling case competition team.
 He discovered he had a knack for it during the introductory Management 100 class in which a case competition occurs.
 “I found out I like analyzing things and presenting,” he says.
-After his summer internship at Procter & Gamble, Parker joined the traveling team and competed in four to five different contests.
+After his summer internship at Procter & Gamble, Parker joined the traveling team and competed in four to five different competitions.